docker/compose/docs/index.md

     WORKDIR /code
     RUN pip install -r requirements.txt

 This tells Docker to install Python, our code and our Python dependencies inside a Docker image.
-For more information on how to write Dockerfiles, see the [Dockerfile tutorial](https://www.docker.io/learn/dockerfile/) and the [Dockerfile reference](http://docs.docker.io/en/latest/reference/builder/).
+For more information on how to write Dockerfiles, see the [Docker user guide](https://docs.docker.com/userguide/dockerimages/#building-an-image-from-a-dockerfile) and the [Dockerfile reference](http://docs.docker.com/reference/builder/).

 We then define a set of services using `fig.yml`: